 What if I travel anyway?

-Norwegian nationals who travel abroad despite this travel advice must not count on receiving consular assistance from the Norwegian government.
+Norwegian nationals who travel abroad now despite this clear travel advice must not count on receiving consular assistance from the Ministry of Foreign Affairs to return home to Norway.
 That is the case in all situations where travel advice of this kind has been issued.

 I have already booked a trip abroad.
 Should I cancel?

 Questions about travel cancellations and travel insurance must be addressed to your insurance company or travel agency.

 Will the Norwegian authorities help Norwegians to get home?

 It has become difficult for many Norwegian citizens to get home.
 A great many countries have closed their borders and airspace, prohibited domestic travel and imposed states of emergency and other restrictions.